glassworks/course-raytracer-en/README.md

 * Striving to create a pleasant user experience.

 This is a group project, and as a result, as a future Tech Lead/CTO, you will also need to practice and refine your non-technical, but nonetheless essential, skills:
-* Working and coordinating with other developers (planning, delegation, synchronization, conflict resolution, etc.).
-You are free to use the project management philosophy of your choice (Agile, Scrum, Kanban, etc.).
+* Working and coordinating with other developers (planning, delegation, synchronization, conflict resolution, etc.)
 * Working with a centralized GIT repository
 * Code review among colleagues